renuo/rails-offline-talk/slides.md

 ---

 # 2. Preloading of views
-*"As a user, I want to be able to preload pages, I might use in the future when in offline mode."*
+*"As a walker, I want to be able to preload pages, I might use in the future when in offline mode."*

 **Solution:**